coconutpalm/boot-boot/resources/index.md

     * Instantly publish to Github Pages with ```boot release-site```.
 * ```boot release``` - Deploy projects of type ```:open-source``` to Clojars.
 Just set your credentials in the right environment variables.

-clj-boot is built and deployed using itself.
+clj-boot is built, documented, and deployed using itself.

 ## Install / use